kurt-krueckeberg/pn/call-from-parkview-neurology-summary.md

 Dr. Karl had prescribed pregabalin in June, when we met before the genicular nerve ablation of my right knee, which occurred in mid July.

-I saw Dr Karl, on Sept 1st, too, to talkt the possibility of spinal cord stimulator.
+I saw Dr Karl, on Sept 1st, too, to talk the possibility of spinal cord stimulator.
 He wanted me first to try protriptyline 10mg because I told him
 Amytripline caused terrible heatburn and nortriptyline made me wired.

 I had a 2nd appt with Erin August 3oth, but it was only a "half appointment" because I wasn't on time.
 I told her Dr. Austin had recommended